EYBlockchain/nightfall_3/doc/nightfall_node.md

 [ ] Run `bin/start-nightfall -n` *NB: do not use the `-g -d` arguments that you may be habituated with*.
 Doing so will remove the volumes that you have created.

+Note that when the containers start, they will begin to synchronise themselves with the Layer 2 on-chain data.
+This currently takes about 10 minute but the time will increase as the size of the on-chain data grows.
+It's analagous to a conventional Blockchain node syncing.
+Once you see both Client and Optmist containers report that Queue 0 has been started, you are good to go.
+Do not attempt to make transactions while they are syncing as this is not a fully-tested situation.

-### Deploy basic Proposer and Challenger applications (optional)
+### Deploy basic Proposer and Challenger applications (optional - not needed to run tests)

 These can be run from another terminal window because the terminal used to deploy the Nightfall node is used for log output.
 They are not part of the nightfall node and you may well be using your own versions, in which case they are not required.
-Note that the tests provide their own applications and thus you do not eed to deploy these to run tests.
+Note that the tests provide their own applications and thus you do not need to deploy these to run tests.
+There is no short-cut script for these environment variables, enter them manually or make your own script.

 [ ] Set the `ENVIROMENT` environment variable as above (and to the same value) [ ] Set the `PROPOSER_KEY` and `CHALLENGER_KEY` environent variables separately if you want to use different accounts from `ETH_PRIVATE_KEY`, otherwise just set them to the same value as `ETH_PRIVATE_KEY` (the value can be different from the one used for deployment), and that will be used by the Proposer and Challenger applications by default.